UPDATED October 6, 2018

-As I write this, the median price for the best-selling air fryers on Amazon is $85.
-The median price for the best-selling electric pressure cookers is $84.
-There’s basically no difference in the price.
-And, as you look at the top options, they tend to cost about the same for both appliances.
+As I write this, the median price for the best-selling air fryers on Amazon is $100.
+The median price for the best-selling electric pressure cookers is $82.
+So, air fryers are a bit more expensive, and I’ve seen the prices going up lately, while the prices for instant pots remain stable.

 Overall Winner: Instant Pots

-If you have to choose between an instant pot and an air fryer, buy the instant pot.
+If you have to choose between instant pots and air fryers, buy the instant pot.
 It’s more versatile, durable, safe, and you are more likely to eat healthy with it.
 After all, you don’t hear about people using air fryers to lose 125 pounds.
 They use instant pots.

 If you want to learn more about electric pressure cookers, check out our buyer’s guide.